cheqd/node-docs/docs/setup-and-configure/interactive/interactive-installer.md

 # Overview

-This document provides information about how-to use new interactive installer and describes the main options.
+This document provides information on how to use the new interactive installer and describes the main options available.

 ## OS pre-requirements